Guide to labour statistics

 In addition, the following two ABS indicators, based on the ordinary time earnings of full-time adult employees are also presented on Gender indicators:

 Mean weekly ordinary time earnings of full-time adult employees has historically been the most cited measure and is available on a long-term comparable basis.
-However, it is important to note that unlike the first four indicators above, this measure excludes amounts salary sacrificed, which was first collected in 2006.
+However, it is important to note that unlike the other indicators, this measure excludes amounts salary sacrificed.

 We also include an equivalent of this commonly cited measure that includes salary sacrifice ('cash earnings').
-The cash earnings series is the most comprehensive measure of earnings and is consistent with our latest underlying earnings concepts.
+The cash earnings series is the most comprehensive measure of earnings and is consistent with our latest underlying earnings concepts (see Labour Statistics: Concepts, Sources and Methods).
 Prior to 2006, salary sacrifice was excluded from our earnings concepts.
 Following a review, we implemented changes to our earnings conceptual framework to include amounts salary sacrificed.
-Estimates that exclude salary sacrifice are still produced in AWE to provide an uninterrupted historical time series (see Information Paper: Changes to ABS measures of employee remuneration), alongside estimates that include salary sacrifice.
+Estimates that exclude salary sacrifice are still produced in AWE to provide a historical time series (see Information Paper: Changes to ABS measures of employee remuneration), alongside estimates that include salary sacrifice.

 Cash earnings series generally produce smaller gender pay gaps due to the prevalence of salary sacrifice arrangements in female dominated industries, such as Health care and social assistance.
 Women, on average, have higher salary sacrifice amounts than men.